Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

   - d. the extent to which the sample results differ systematically from the truth.

 ---
 ### Use the following to answer the next two questions.
-An industrial engineer randomly samples 25 observations
-on the labor time required to produce an order of automobile mufflers using a heavy stamping machine.
+An industrial engineer randomly samples 25 observations on the labor time required to produce an order of automobile mufflers using a heavy stamping machine.
 Historically, this process has had a standard deviation, 𝜎 = 1.52 ℎ𝑜𝑢𝑟𝑠.
-The sample yielded a mean time of 𝑥̅= 1.85 ℎ𝑜𝑢𝑟𝑠.
+The sample yielded a mean time of 𝑥̅=1.85 ℎ𝑜𝑢𝑟𝑠.
 ### **43. The 95% Confidence Interval for the average labor time required to produce an order of mufflers is:**
 - **Question:** The 95% Confidence Interval for the average labor time required to produce an order of mufflers is:
 - **Answer:**